apache/trafficserver/doc/developer-guide/api/functions/TSHttpHookAdd.en.rst

 can register your plugin to be called back for every single transaction, or for specific transactions only.

-HTTP :term:`transaction` hooks are set on a global basis using the function :func:`TSHttpHookAdd`.
+HTTP :term:`transaction` and :term:`session` hooks are set on a global basis using the function :func:`TSHttpHookAdd`.
 This means that the continuation specified as the parameter to :func:`TSHttpHookAdd` is called for every transaction. :func:`TSHttpHookAdd` must only be called from :func:`TSPluginInit` or :func:`TSRemapInit`.
+Continuations set on a global hook will run before any continuations set on the session/transaction hook with the same hook ID.

 :func:`TSHttpSsnHookAdd` adds :arg:`contp` to
 the end of the list of HTTP :term:`session` hooks specified by :arg:`id`.